dipakcg/wp-performance-score-booster/README.md

 How this plugin boosts website score?
 =========================
-- It removes query string from static content
+- It removes query strings from static content
 - It enables GZIP Compression (compress text, html, javascript, css, xml and so on)
 - It expires caching (Leverage Browser Caching)